 This project evolved from SCOR WG 149 on “Changing Ocean Biological Systems (COBS): how will biota respond to a changing ocean?” to become a SCOR activity without a fixed completion date.
 The purpose of the project is to promote new methods for assessing the effects of multiple environmental factors acting on organisms at the same time.
 The project resulted from the realization by scientists working on single environmental factors (e.g. pH, temperature, oxygen) that single-factor experiments were not realistic to changes occurring in the ocean.

-The project is co-chaired by Philip Boyd (Australia) and Sinead Collins (UK).
+The project is co-chaired by Sinead Collins (UK) and Sam Dupont (Sweden).

 The Terms of Reference of COBS as a project are:

 1. Develop open-access teaching and learning resources for educators and researchers based on the Best Practice Guide (https://eprints.utas.edu.au/29392/ ) and MEDDLE (https://meddle-scor149.org/ ).
 These resources will be used to train scientists in multiple driver research in coordination with existing programs, e.g. MSc programmes, summer schools and conference-affiliated training sessions.
 An online-only program will be developed to reach researchers who cannot attend in-person training.